EthanMacDonald/ToDoText/dashboard/readme.md

 ---

 ## Usage
-- The dashboard will display your tasks and allow you to filter and check them off.
+- The dashboard will display your tasks with proper area headers and allow you to filter and sort them
+- Use the labeled dropdown menus to filter by area, context, or project
+- Use the sort dropdown to sort by priority, due date, or no sorting
-- All changes are saved directly to `tasks.txt` and `recurring_tasks.txt`.
+- All changes are saved directly to `tasks.txt` and `recurring_tasks.txt`

 ---